bernardo-macedo/dailylessons/README.md

 }
 ```

 What would you expect as output? `Exception!`?
 Well, me too.
 But we'd be wrong.
-This code prints a completely wrong date: `Tue Apr 02 00:00:00 UTC 188`.
+This code prints a completely unexpected date: `Tue Apr 02 00:00:00 UTC 188`.

-This example is obviously wrong and even without exceptions, it's easy to catch with the most basic testing.
-However, depending on the combination of the expected template and given input, the error may not be as visible, and thus, harder to catch (think milliseconds).
+From this example only, it would be easy to check, with the most basic testing, that the result is not what we wanted, even without exceptions.
+However, depending on the combination of the expected template and given input, the error may not be as visible, and thus, harder to catch (think *milliseconds*).

 By being lenient, SimpleDateFormat allows our code to get away with some inconsistencies without us realizing it.
 But that's not what we really want, is it?
 We want to always show consistent information (and **fail properly** otherwise!).